RedJanvier/elite-members-api-mongo/README.md

 ## Features to implement

-- ✔ Member should be able to Join the group
 - ✔ Member should be able to leave the group
 - ✔ Member should be able to update his/her informations
+- ✔ Anyone should be able so see all members of the group
 - ✔ Anyone should be able to get all details of any member
-- ✔ Anyone should be able so see all members of the group
+- ✔ Member should be able to Join the group with image upload
 - ❌ Member (committee) should be able to log into his/her group account

 ## Routes